HB9HBO/FreeDATA-macOS/README.md

-## FreeDATA Scripts for Mac OSX
+## FreeDATA Scripts for Apple macOS

 ### Preface
 The installation requires an already working MacPorts or Homebrew installation on your Mac, please follow the corresponding instrutions on https://www.macports.org/install.php or https://brew.sh\
 The scripts run on Apple Silicon.
-I had it not tested on Intel Mac.\
+It's not tested on Intel Macs.\
 I include two short instruction how to install MacPorts or Homebrew.
 Please install only one of them!\